 Due to the sensitivity of these measurements, we usually recommend using an active isolation support for mounting the system containing the OTKBFM.

 For more details on force measurement and calibration techniques, please see the Technology tab.

-Click for Details Screenshot from the OTKBFM-CAL software showing the position calibration "S-curve".
+Screenshot from the OTKBFM-CAL software

+showing the position calibration "S-curve".